-As soon as you apply spray foam in your property, you will understand the value of this product.
+As soon as you apply spray foam to your property, you will understand the value of this product.
 In the winter the cold air remains outside and your home is going to be so warm in the winter.
 During the summer the hot air is not going to bother you.
-Other insulation options don’t do this because unlike spray foam, they don’t stick to every surface.
+Other insulation options don’t do this because, unlike spray foam, they don’t stick to every surface.

 The chemical mixture won’t release harmful contaminants, such as formaldehyde, into your home or office.